Newcastle summer transfer window 2025: Top targets, budget, most likely signings and priority positions

 Newcastle's top targets for 2025 summer transfer window

-Further strengthening the defence, Howe is reportedly eager to bolster the goalkeeping position and James Trafford is supposedly top of the manager's shortlist.
-The 22-year-old goalkeeper was of interest to Newcastle last summer but stayed at Burnley and played a key role in their promotion back to the Premier League, recording a remarkable 29 clean sheets in 45 league games while conceding just 16 goals, and Newcastle are looking at a potential £30m fee for the Englishman.
+The 22-year-old played a key role in the Clarets' promotion back to the Premier League, recording a remarkable 29 clean sheets in 45 league games while conceding just 16 goals, and Newcastle could have to pay close to £40m if they are to beat City.

 Newcastle budget for 2025 summer transfer window

-It is no secret that Newcastle United boast some of the wealthiest owners in world football, and the Magpies are expected to flex their financial muscles in the 2025 summer transfer window.
+It is no secret that Newcastle United boast some of the wealthiest owners in world football, and Magpies fans are hopeful that the club will flex their financial muscles in the 2025 summer transfer window.

 Newcastle are sure to have learnt their lesson from their last Champions League appearance, when a series of injuries played a hand in their group stage exit, and the Magpies will look to strengthen their squad in order to avoid a repeat of that scenario in 2025-26.